Package desktop applications (Desktop Bridge)

-|Desktop App Converter||Shows how to run Desktop App Converter.|
+|Package an app using the Desktop App Converter||Shows how to run Desktop App Converter.|

-|Manually convert your app to UWP using the Desktop Bridge||Learn how to create an app package and manifest to by hand.|
+|Package a desktop application manually||Learn how to create an app package and manifest to by hand.|

-|Supported UWP APIs for apps converted with the Desktop Bridge||See what UWP APIs are available for your converted desktop app to use.|
+|UWP APIs available to a packaged desktop application||See what UWP APIs are available for your packaged desktop application to use.|

-|Distribute apps converted with the Desktop Bridge||See how you can distribute your converted app to users.|
+|Distribute a packaged desktop application||See how you can distribute your converted application to users.|

 |[Known Issues(desktop-to-uwp-known-issues.md)||Lists known issues with packaging desktop applications.|